EngineerBetter/engineerbetter-hugo/content/blog/cf-kube-positive-sum.md

 ## Non-zero

 Some of my friends, who I have great admiration and respect for, have seen the overlap between Kubernetes and the Cloud Foundry ecosystem of tools, and talked about "wars" and "battles".
-This is nothing of the sort. **This is a positive-sum game.** Anything where the end users benefit is non-zero sum.
+This is nothing of the sort. **This is a positive-sum game** where end-users' productivity benefits.

 * The Cloud Foundry ecosystem gets to adopt new mature implementations of its innards, freeing developers to work on new user-facing problems.
 * The Kubernetes ecosystem will benefit greatly from having a ready-made solution for the vast majority of apps.